creixotradeos/creixotradeos.github.io/_posts/2020-01-07-Iris-Recognition.md

+## Basic Statistical Analysis - Central Tendency and Spread of Data

-## Determine the mean and median present in the dataset
+###Determine the mean and the median of the features present in the data set

 ```python
 iris.groupby('Species').agg(['mean', 'median'])